Web Development¶

 Nginx¶

 Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 It was released in 2004 to address the problem of increased web traffic.
-It has earned an excellent reputation and it is used in top million busiest sites - some of the success stories are: Dropbox, Netflix, Wordpress.com, FastMail.FM.1
+It has earned an excellent reputation and it is used in top million busiest sites - some of the success stories are: Dropbox, Netflix, WordPress.com, FastMail.FM.1

 The innovation of Nginx compared to earlier servers such as Apache was to use an asynchronous, event-driven architecture.
 Nginx is blazing fast, being extremely efficient when it comes to hardware utilization, allowing servers to get more speed out of their limited CPU and RAM.
 As a result, it is one of the fastest web server options for serving static content.

-Official documentation: https://www.nginx.com
+Official documentation: https://docs.nginx.com/nginx/admin-guide/

 Lighttpd¶